rencheckyoself/single_player_foosball/README.md

 Launch Files:
 - `start_game.launch`: Launches everything to play a game of foosball against the table
+  - with_rviz, default: true.
+Set to false to not launch rviz.
+  - view_image, default: false.
+Set this to false to the rectified image.
 - `start_simulation.launch`: Uses the real ball position on the table, but does not actuate the real motors only the urdf model in rviz.

 Nodes: